 Before uploading your presentation into an LMS, you need to convert the source file into an LMS-friendly format like SCORM.
 Check out iSpring Learn LMS, BlackBoard or Moodle to get a better feeling of how it works. iSpring, for instance, provides corporate training platform with a powerful authoring tool and cloud LMS.

 5. Share the source file

 Least sophisticated therefore highly popular, this method has its pros and cons.
 Indeed, you might be well off uploading your presentation on DropBox or Google Drive and sharing a link with a buddy.
 However, your buddies might not have PowerPoint installed.
 Or, chances are, they are using an older version, so turns out the slides just won’t open, and the visual frills you sweated over three nights in a row will get lost.
 Also make sure you always indicate file size, as a download may result in a very lengthy process for some people.

 Besides, there are security risks to consider.
-The presentation might end up in the wrong hands and get copied, modified and distributed across the web before you even know it.
-It would be a shame to compromise your work, so if your content is sensitive and better kept from prying eyes, it makes sense to consider safer options.
+The presentation might get copied, modified and distributed across the web before you even know it.
+If your content is sensitive and better kept from prying eyes, it makes sense to consider safer options described above.

 Here’s our Top 5 ways on sharing PowerPoint presentations online.
-There might be more solutions already available or hatching at this very moment, so we don’t claim to be the world’s foremost authority here.
 Hopefully, we managed to convey the feeling of how cool it is to broadcast your materials to a bigger audience yet stay in control of things.
 Whatever option you choose, make sure you get the most out of PowerPoint, which is a tremendously powerful tool, indeed.